jtbnz/TruckChecks/README.md

     ```

 2. **Set up the database**:
-    - Import the provided SQL file (if any) to set up your database schema.
+    - Import the provided SQL file  to set up your database schema.
-    - Update `db.php` with your database connection details.
+    - Update `config.php` with your database connection details.

 3. **Install dependencies**:
     If you're using Docker, you can skip this step since dependencies will be handled by Docker.